-The Fäboliden Gold Project ("Fäboliden") is an advanced exploration project in northern Sweden, 30 kilometres by road southeast of Dragon Mining’s Svartliden operation and 750 kilometres north of the Swedish capital Stockholm.
-It represents a potential source of open pittable gold bearing material that could be trucked to, and processed at the Svartliden CIL Plant.
+The Fäboliden Gold Mine ("Fäboliden") is located in northern Sweden, 30 kilometres by road southeast of Dragon Mining’s Svartliden operation and 700 kilometres north of the Swedish capital Stockholm.
+It represents a source of gold bearing ore that can be trucked to, and processed at the Svartliden Plant.

-The 1,964.96 hectare project area comprises the Fäboliden K nr 1 Exploitation Concession that hosts the Fäboliden Gold Deposit and two contiguous Exploration Permits that encompass the immediate strike extensions of the Fäboliden deposits host geological sequence.
+The 1,964.98 hectare Fäboliden project area held by the Company comprises the Fäboliden K nr 1 Exploitation Concession that hosts the Fäboliden gold deposit and two contiguous Exploration Permits that encompass the immediate strike extensions of the Fäboliden deposits host geological sequence.

 Fäboliden Gold Project Location

-The Fäboliden Gold Deposit represents an orogenic gold deposit, with mineralisation hosted by Paleoproterozoic meta-sediments and meta-volcanic rocks, surrounded by granitoids.
+The Fäboliden gold depositrepresents an orogenic gold deposit, with mineralisation hosted by Paleoproterozoic meta-sediments and meta-volcanic rocks, surrounded by granitoids.
 The host sequence is cross-cut by a set of northwest-southeast striking, flat lying undeformed and unmineralised dolerites.
-The deposit has been is defined over a strike length of 1,295 metres and includes a 665 metre vertical extent from 485mRL to -180mRL.
 Gold displays a strong association with sulphides and most abundant gangue minerals.